rainbowsend/TIE-GCM-PDAF/README.md

   **Example**: `OUTPUT%SAVE_OBS=.true.`

 ### OUTPUT%SAVE_MEMBERS
-  Write all ensemle members to the file.
+  Write all ensemble members to the file.
 This may result in very large files.

   **Type**: logical